hr21don/Google-Keep-Clone/README.md

 ## Accessing the Repo

-You can access the repo for this project here at https://jn4tu.csb.app/ .
+The example output can be found in the sandbox repo at https://jn4tu.csb.app/ .